ideapark/career/cloud-native/istio/istio.md

 - Egress

 Istio by default blocks all outbound (outside of the cluster) traffic unless you specifically and explicitly create rules to allow traffic out.
+(NOTE: this is not true as of istio-1.4.3 with `default` profile)

 ```yaml
 apiVersion: networking.istio.io/v1alpha3